 The German Shepherd has an average lifespan of between 10 to 12 years.
-It is, however, susceptible to some serious health conditions like elbow dysplasia and canine hip dysplasia (CHD), as well as minor problems like cardiomyopathy, hemangiosarcoma, panosteitis, von Willebrand's Disease (vWD), degenerative myelopathy, cauda equina, malignant neoplasms, pannus, hot spots, skin allergies, gastric torsion, cataract, and perianal fistulas.
+It is, however, susceptible to some serious health conditions like elbow dysplasia and canine hip dysplasia (CHD), as well as problems like cardiomyopathy, hemangiosarcoma, panosteitis, von Willebrand's Disease (vWD), degenerative myelopathy, cauda equina, malignant neoplasms, pannus, hot spots, skin allergies, gastric torsion, cataract, and perianal fistulas.
 This breed is also prone to a fatal fungal infection due to the Aspergillus mold.
 Because of these susceptibilities German Shepherds, like most other dogs, need to be seen by a veterinarian for routine checkups.
 There they will undergo hip, elbow blood, eye and other tests.

 The German Shepherd breed over the years has served in many different capacities: police dog, guide dog, guard dog, war dog, explosives- and narcotics-detecting dog, search-and-rescue dog, show dog, and most notably as a shepherding dog.
 Developed primarily for the purpose of guarding and herding a shepherd's flocks, there have been few other breeds with such a versatile repertoire.